astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 - Any code-level DAG changes will immediately render in the Airflow UI as soon as they're saved in your source-code editor

-- If you make changes to your Dockerfile, `packages.txt` or `requirements.txt`, you'll have to rebuild your image by running the following in sequence:
+- If you make changes to your Dockerfile, `packages.txt` or `requirements.txt`, rebuild your image by running the following in sequence:

    ```
    $ astro dev stop